ARM-software/psa-api/doc/crypto/api/library/library.rst

     :definition: /* implementation-defined value */

     .. summary::
-        Crypto subsystem identifier for accelerator drivers.
+        Crypto subsystem identifier for :term:`cryptographic accelerator`\ s.

-    Initializing this subsystem results in initialization of all registered accelerator drivers.
+    Initializing this subsystem results in initialization of cryptographic hardware accelerator interfaces.

-    Initializing this subsystem allows cryptographic operations that are implemented via an accelerator driver.
+    Initializing this subsystem allows cryptographic operations that are implemented in an accelerator.

 .. macro:: PSA_CRYPTO_SUBSYSTEM_SECURE_ELEMENTS
     :definition: /* implementation-defined value */

     .. summary::
-        Crypto subsystem identifier for secure element drivers.
+        Crypto subsystem identifier for :term:`secure element`\ s.

-    Initializing this subsystem results in initialization of all registered secure element drivers.
+    Initializing this subsystem results in initialization of all cryptographic secure elements.

     Initializing this subsystem as well as `PSA_CRYPTO_SUBSYSTEM_KEYS` allows creating, accessing, and destroying keys in a secure element.
 That is, keys whose location is not `PSA_KEY_LOCATION_LOCAL_STORAGE`.